-In 2019, the Audit Committee reviewed the policies respecting non-audit mandates of the external auditor and the hiring of personnel from the external auditors.
-Following this review, the External Auditor Independence Policy was adopted.
-The purpose of this policy is to ensure the auditor's independence.
+The purpose of the Corporation's External Auditor Independence Policy is to ensure the auditor's independence.
 It provides that any service contract with the external auditor for non-audit services must be approved either by the committee or its chair based on the value of the fees related to those services.
-The committee or its chair, as the case may be, must take into account the following guiding principles: (i) when the service requested could be useful or could accelerate the audit services provided by the auditor, such as services related to the due diligence in the process of an acquisition, or (ii) when the service requested could require in-depth knowledge of iA Insurance, (iii) when the auditor is the bidder having presented the best tender following a call for tenders, or (iv) when only the auditor who participate or have participated in the audit of the financial statements of one of the entities of the iA group before the end of one year after the publication of these financial statements, or (ii) associates or relatives of the auditor before the end of two years after the end of his association with the auditor.
+The committee or its chair, as the case may be, must take into account the following guiding principles: (i) when the service requested could be useful or could accelerate the audit services provided by the auditor, such as services related to the due diligence in the process of an acquisition, or (ii) when the service requested could require in-depth knowledge of the Corporation, (iii) when the auditor is the bidder having presented the best tender following a call for tenders, or (iv) when only the auditor is able to provide this service.